allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_dataviews.md

 | Archive | To more easily work with active Dataviews, move a Dataview to the archive.
 See [Archiving Dataviews](#archiving-dataviews). |
 | Clone | Make an exact copy of a Dataview. |
 | Move to project | To organize work and improve collaboration, move a Dataview to another project. |

+$$$When multiple selection is applied, perform operations on all selected items that match the action criteria (show in parentheses the number of items that can be affected) and not only the one which was right-clicked:
+* Dataviews
+** Archive
+** Move to Project
+** Delete

 ## Viewing, adding, and editing Dataviews